oldschoolgg/bsodocs/custom-items/equippables.md

 # Equippables

-In BSO, there are many types of custom weapons and armor that have higher than usual stats or give bonuses to various skilling activities or bosses.
+In BSO, there are many types of custom weapons and armour that have higher than usual stats or give bonuses to various skilling activities or bosses.

 ### First Age